Vietnam.vn - Nền tảng quảng bá Việt Nam

 On 26 April 2022, SFA found approximately 1,800 kg of meat, meat products and seafood stored in an unlicensed cold storage facility at Gambas Crescent.

 Most recently, approximately 37 kg of various meat products were discovered being distributed at a grocery store in Woodlands.
 The two cold storages and grocery store were both operated by Viet-Sin Company.
-The products were confirmed to be imported from Vietnam, without a valid import license and of unrecognized origin.
-The SFA has now seized all the exhibits.
+The products were confirmed to be imported from Vietnam, without a valid import license and of an unrecognized origin.
+The SFA has now seized all the evidence.

 This incident was announced on the official website of SFA with pictures of some illegally imported goods from Vietnam.